etianen/django-reversion/docs/api.rst

 A dictionary of stored model fields.
 This includes fields from any parent models in the same revision.

+Throws :ref:`RevertError` if the model could not be loaded, e.g. the serialized data is not compatible with the current database schema, due to database migrations.

 Version.revert()
 ^^^^^^^^^^^^^^^^

 Restores the serialized model instance to the database.
 To restore the entire revision, use :ref:`Revision-revert`.

+Throws :ref:`RevertError` if the model could not be reverted, e.g. the serialized data is not compatible with the current database schema, due to database migrations.

 .. _Revision: